GeometrySmallLogo

 def

-The following sections will verify that each of the accepted methods of proving triangles congruent (SSS, SAS, ASA, AAS, and HL) follows from the definition (shown above) of congruence in terms of rigid motions.
+The following sections will verify that each of the accepted methods of proving triangles congruent (SSS, SAS, ASA, AAS, and HL) follows from the definition (shown above) of congruence in terms of rigid transformations.

 sssgiven